chuhlomin/chuhlomin.com/content/blog/2023/teams.md

 When your GitHub organization has a plenty of people, you may want to organize them into teams.
 Over time, it may become difficult to track who is in which team and what is teams hierarchy.

-I made a simple tool to help you with that.
+I made a tool to help you with that.
 https://github.com/chuhlomin/teams

 It is a simple command line tool that reads your GitHub organization members and teams and outputs a graph in [Graphviz](../2020/graphviz.md) format.